pulp/plugin_template/meta_docs/tasks/index.md

 to understand the internals of the pulpcore tasking system, workers automatically execute tasks from RQ, including tasks deployed by plugins.

-More information on the tasking system can be found TODO(here, ??).

 Reservations
 ************